-Programmatic access to events is intended primarily for writers of observability libraries and tooling that end-users use.
+Programmatic access to events is intended primarily for writers of observability libraries and tooling for end-users.
 The flexible API enables use of the performance data from runtime events for logging and monitoring purposes.

 In this section we cover several utilities in the runtime_events_tools package which provide simple ways of extracting and summarising data from runtime events.
 The trace utility in particular produces similar data to the previous 'eventlog' instrumentation system available in OCaml 4.12 to 4.14.